 Volcanic eruptions in Iceland are in average around 20 every century, which means that volcanic eruption occurs every 4 to 5 year.
 Why do we have so many volcanic eruptions in Iceland?
 This is because of the location of our island in the North Atlantic Ocean.
 The Mid-Atlantic ridge lays under our country, and we have a hot spot (magma plume) also beneath our feet.
 This hot spot is little by little moving towards east.
 Now it is under our biggest glacier in Iceland, named Vatnajökull.
 That area is today the most active in terms of possible volcanic eruptions.

-Geologist usually group volcanos into three different types of eruptions.
-One is effusion eruption or the Hawaii type were you have very hot lava flowing very freely with "basaltic" magma.
-It contains rather low amount of gas and the magma forms pahoehoe lava. then you have the Stromboli type which has higher acid magma or more like a explosion type.
-The third type we name Vulcanian (explosive) eruptions (like the eruption in Eyjafjallajökull in 2010) either taking place under glacier or in the ocean where the magma get in contact with water.
-All of those types exist in Iceland depending on where the eruptions take place.
-But there are other more catastrophic type of eruptions called Pelée and Plinisk (Tambora).
+Geologist categorize volcanic eruptions in Iceland into three main types.
+The first one is the effusion eruption akin to Hawaii's featuring hot, freely flowing lava with "basaltic" magma.
+The second type, the Stromboli, involves higher acid magma and can be more explosive.
+The third type, the Vulcanian (explosive) eruptions such as the 2010 Eyjafjallajökull eruption, occurs either under a glacier or in the ocean when magma interacts with water.
+Iceland experience all of these types.
+But there are other more catastrophic type of eruptions called Pelée and Plinian (Tambora).
 Sometimes (in Pliny eruptions) part of the eruption’s plume may collapse and and generate a hot pyroclastic flow which collapses onto the side of the volcano like an avalanche.

 Finally we may experience a combination of different type of eruptions, which depends on the development of the eruption.

-The biggest volcanic eruption in Iceland measured in terms of lava happened before the Vikings came here some 1100 years ago.
-It was Þjórsárhraun which covered 950m2 of our country some 8700 years ago, but still the Viking witnessed a very big volcanic eruption in Eldgjá which took place in the year 989.
-That covered the land with new lava over 800 km2.
-That eruption came from a volcanic system we name “KATLA”.
-The most catastrophic eruption took place in Öræfajökull (the meaning of the Icelandic word "Öræfi" means "Wasteland") in the year 1362.
+Iceland's history records significant eruption with the largest lava flow predating the Viking era.
+This was Þjórsárhraun (lava) covering 950m2 around 8700 years ago.
+The Viking witnessed the massive Eldgjá eruption in 989 covering 800 km2.
+That eruption originated from a volcanic system named “KATLA”.
+The most devastating eruption occurred in Öræfajökull (the meaning of the Icelandic word "Öræfi" means "Wasteland") in 1362.
 It was a terrifying explosive eruption, even with a pyroclastic flow, causing widespread destruction and death of both people and livestock.
 The prosperous farming area became a total wasteland having destroyed about 40 farms.
 This eruption is also believed to be the largest Tephra eruption in the world in the last 1000 years.

-The biggest eruption in the last centuries was Skáftáreldar which happened in the year 1783, which came from a Volcanic system Lakagígar.
+The 1783 Skáftáreldar eruption, originated from the Lakagígar volcanic system, stands out as the most significant eruption in recent centuries.
 That caused a lot of damage, not only close to the eruptions but also further away from the origin.
 Lot of ash moved up in the atmosphere kilometers up, and affected European countries in the way blocking the sun from longer periods.
 The consequences was lost of agricultural crops.
 It has been said that this led to the French revolution few year later.